-The dossier is first submitted by the candidate to the Department Chairperson who forwards it to the Departmental Tenure and Promotion Committee.
-The Departmental Tenure and Promotion Committee shall make a recommendation, state a rationale for the recommendation, and return materials to the Chairperson.
+The dossier is first submitted by the candidate to the Department Chairperson who forwards it to the Departmental Tenure and Promotion Committee, which has been elected by the department faculty members.
+The Departmental Tenure and Promotion Committee shall make a recommendation, state a rationale for the recommendation, and forward the Committee recommendation to the Chief Academic Officer turn materials to the Chairperson.